 Ohio Small Estates Affidavit | Form 5.10

-The Ohio Small Estates Affidavit, officially known as the “Application for Summary Release From Administration – Form 5.10,” is a two (2) page document used for going around the more standard probate process, which would require the family of a recently deceased person to go to court to have the possessions of the deceased distributed.
-However, with an affidavit, a single heir can complete the form and use it to collect all belongings of the decedent (formal name for the deceased person).
+The Ohio Small Estates Affidavit, officially known as the Form 5.10, is a two (2) page document used for collecting the estate of an individual (the “decedent”) that passed away.
+The form is used for going around the more standard probate process, which would require the family of a deceased person to go to court to have the possessions of the deceased distributed.
+With an affidavit, a single heir can complete the form and use it to collect all belongings of the decedent.
 Banks, for example, would not transfer the balance of a bank account unless presented with the form.

 Laws: § 2113.03